echeveria/gradianria/README.md

 #

+1. Initialize Firebase:
+Create a Firebase project in the Firebase Console.
+Once the project is created, add a new web app to get your Firebase configuration.
-Create a .env file in the root of your project.
+2. Create a .env file in the root of your project.
 This file will store your environment variables.
   ```env
   # .env
   VITE_FIREBASE_API_KEY=your_api_key